Savanna elephant

 Smart AnimalsGi

 Savanna elephants have a polygynous mating system, where males are constantly in search of breeding females.
 They breed throughout the year with peak periods, occurring during the rainy seasons.
 When mating, males usually stay less than a few weeks with each female and her herd.
-Gestation period lasts as long as 2 years, yielding a single baby (rarely - twins), which is nursed for about 2 years.
-The calf then continues to live under protection of the entire herd until 6 years old, when the young elephant is able to live independently.
-Males of this species are sexually mature after 20 years old, whereas females are mature after 10 - 11 years, being most reproductive at 25 - 45 years old.
+The gestation period lasts as long as 2 years, yielding a single baby (rarely - twins), which is nursed for about 2 years.
+The calf then continues to live under the protection of the entire herd until 6 years old, when the young elephant is able to live independently.
+Males of this species are reproductively mature after 20 years old, whereas females are mature after 10-11 years, being most reproductive at 25-45 years old.

 African bush elephants play a significant role in the local ecosystem.
 Due to reducing tree density within their range, these animals maintain the ecosystem of savanna and open woodland, helping many plants and animals survive.
 Due to digging, they make holes in dry riverbeds; they usually dig or enlarge caves when looking for salt, thus creating shelter for various animals.